1912 Summer Olympics: Participating nations

 Twenty-eight nations competed at the 1912 Games.
 Egypt participated for the first time, as did Luxembourg, Iceland, Portugal, and Serbia.
 Japan also made their Olympic debut, marking the first appearance of an Asian country at an Olympic Games.
 Chile made its first appearance as a national team, with fourteen athletes attending the Games, although it had previously entered one individual at the 1896 Games.
 This was also the first time that athletes from Armenia had competed in the Olympics, as part of the team from Turkey (the officially recognised name for the Ottoman Empire).
 Serbia's appearance was the only time it attended an Olympic Games as an independent nation until the 2008 Summer Olympics, almost one hundred years later.

 The only nation that participated in the previous games in London 1908 but was absent in Stockholm 1912 was Argentina.

 Austria and Hungary competed as two sovereign countries.
-The polity known as Austria-Hungary is mistakenly considered a single sovereign country, while in reality was two sovereign states in real union with a single monarch who was titled both emperor of Austria and king of Hungary.
+The polity known as Austria-Hungary is mistakenly considered a single sovereign country, while in reality they were two sovereign states in real union with a single monarch who was titled both emperor of Austria and king of Hungary.

 At the time, Australasia (Australia and New Zealand), Canada and South Africa were all part of the British Empire.
 Bohemia was part of Austria-Hungary.
 Iceland was part of Denmark.
 Finland was part of Russia.
 Egypt was de jure under the control of Turkey, but had been de facto run by the British since 1882.

 This was the last Olympics that allowed "private entries", i.e. individual athletes that were not part of a country's officially selected team.
 Arnold Jackson was one such private entry; he won the 1500 metres by 0.1 seconds, ahead of an American trio, in what was acclaimed at the time to be "the greatest race ever run".
 His medal is still credited to the United Kingdom, however.